 Archives take many forms.
 Some archives are made of documents written by famous people.
 Some are housed in boxes under peoples’ beds.
 Others do not call attention to their identity as archives, such as a cemetery or an historic garden, but still operate as figurative or literal archives.
-The word archive has expanded in recent years with the rise and awareness of digital archives and thematic research collections as scholarly platforms for interpretive curation and knowledge creation.
+The meaning of the word archive has expanded in recent years with the rise and awareness of digital archives and thematic research collections as scholarly platforms for interpretive curation and knowledge production.

-With this approach in mind, this site has been designed specifically to inspire and enable interactive, experiential reading of the writing remains of members of the Lyon family.
-The Lyon Archive helps us to imagine perspectives frequently excluded from the dominant historiography of London life.
-Digital archives can help us preserve, visualize, interpret, translate, adapt, and illuminate nineteenth-century culture through otherwise overlooked perspectives.
-Yet, the archive is not a mirror of another world.
-It does not display objective truths about writers or the post.
-Rather, like any other archive, The Lyon Archive is an interpretive ecosystem where a curated collection of ideas and images interact to produce new meaning and interpretive possibilities.
+With this approach in mind, this site has been designed specifically to inspire and enable interactive, experiential readings of the writing remains of members of the Lyon family.
+Interactive projects on The Lyon Archive are designed with the intention of helping us imagine perspectives frequently excluded from the dominant historiography of London life.
+Yet the archive is not a mirror of another world.
+It does not display objective truths about writers or the past.
+Rather, like any other archive, The Lyon Archive is an interpretive ecosystem where a curated collection of ideas and images interact to produce narratives and an interpretive framework.

 This site presents some of the ways that platforms like Omeka.org, read as a repository, not only house objects, but shape their meanings through metadata, interface, links, collections, and other systems of containment that place digital objects on the site into interactive play.
 While many of my students were initially skeptical about building an archive of items, creating a map, or designing a timeline, in the end they were excited about the way these tools helped them to think about the significance of A.S.Lyon's writing acts and his diary.

 Click here to return to The East End Digital Library